micheledusi/Deckz/src/logic/score.typ

   if cards.len() < n {
     return () // Not enough cards to form a straight flush }
-  return sort-cards-by-suit(cards, add-zero: false, allow-invalid: false)
+  return group-cards-by-suit(cards, add-zero: false, allow-invalid: false)
     .values() // Get the values (arrays of cards) from the dictionary .map((cards-of-suit) => extract-straight(cards-of-suit, n: n)) // Get all straights for each suit .join()